 Media Freedom Score: 9 The United States maintains an unusually rigorous version of media freedom, based on the language of the First Amendment to the U.S. Constitution.
-In general, government interference in the media sector has been nearly non-existent.
+In general, government interference in the media sector has been nearly nonexistent.
 News organizations are rarely subject to damage suits, even for clearly false accusations against government officials.
 They are rarely enjoined against publishing information because of court policies virtually prohibiting "prior restraint."

-On the other hand, the U.S. does not have a "shield law" protecting the confidentiality of journalists' sources.
-A combination of developments has placed journalists under new pressure, a condition which has persisted during
+The U.S. does not have a national "shield law" protecting the confidentiality of journalists' sources, but most states offer such protection.
+In any case, a combination of developments has placed journalists under new pressure.

-2014 and 2015.
 The most serious problems stem from tensions between press freedom and U.S. national-security and counterterrorism efforts.
 Problems have included government surveillance of journalists, government attempts to compel reporters to reveal the sources of leaked information, and Obama-administration policies that severely limit interactions between journalists and officials.
+During his presidential campaign, Donald Trump repeatedly threatened to sue news organizations over what he considered unfair or misleading coverage - even though he would not have had credible legal grounds for such lawsuits.